There seems to be a phobia for almost everything these days, but one that took us by surprise is a fear of toilets.

 And fears related to being too far away from a toilet may be referred to as toilet proximity anxiety disorder.

-In 2016, Dr Knowles published a paper which presented a scale that clinicians could use to evaluate patients with shy bladder (paruresis) or bowel (parcopresis) syndrome.
+Dr Knowles has published a paper which presented a scale that clinicians could use to evaluate patients with shy bladder (paruresis) or bowel (parcopresis) syndrome.
 It was based on a study involving 720 participants.

 “Paruresis and parcopresis-related concerns were associated with social anxiety,” the study found.

-“Although yet to be explored in the literature, the experience of paruresis and parcopresis may also be higher in individuals who have an underlying bladder or bowel condition, such as prostate disease or Inflammatory Bowel Disease.
+“Although yet to be explored in the literature, the experience of paruresis and parcopresis may also be higher in individuals who have an underlying bladder or bowel condition, such as prostate disease or inflammatory bowel disease (IBD).

 “It is expected that those living with a bladder or bowel condition may be more anxious with regard to utilising a public toilet due to the potential for their symptoms to be displayed in public, for example, being unable to urinate.”